skyflowapi/skyflow-node/README.md

 #### Insert

 To insert data into your vault, use the `insert(records, options)` method.
 The first parameter records is a JSONObject that must have a records key and takes an array of records to be inserted into the vault as a value.
-The second parameter options is an optional object that provides further options for your insert call.
+The second parameter options is an optional object that provides further options for your insert call, insert method also supports upsert operations, shown below.

 See below:

 ```javascript
 data = {